raviusit/gitOps-workflow-flux/README.md

   This creates a self-healing, continuously updated infrastructure that maintains security and reliability while reducing operational overhead!

-2. **Phase 3**: Monitoring and Logging - Setup Prometheus & Grafana
+# 🚀 Phase 4: Monitoring and Logging - Setup Prometheus & Grafana

 This part covers the complete monitoring and logging setup for the SRE Challenge infrastructure, implementing observability best practices with Prometheus, Grafana, and Fluentd.